What is Sub Ohm or 'DTL/Direct to Lung' Vaping?

 It's important to know a little about PG and VG as the ratio of these two ingredients in an e-liquid determines which kits and/or coils it is suitable for.

-Classic e-liquids will contain a higher percentage of propylene glycol (PG) and are suitable for classic (mouth-to-lung) kits.
-The OK Vape Classic e-liquid range has a 70PG/30VG ratio.
+Classic e-liquids will contain a higher percentage of propylene glycol (PG); 50% or above, and are suitable for classic (mouth-to-lung) kits.

 You can also purchase vape juices with a balanced 50/50 ratio of PG & VG.
 These are generally well suited to most kits and tanks so are a great option for most.
 However, these might not be suitable if your tank is using coils with a very low resistance.